adrianc68/appointment-scheduling-system/README.md

 Initial elements allocation is in process...

 * Consider implementing an Idempotent Receiver and Replay Protection to ensure that duplicate messages are not processed.
-* The Observer Pattern is being applied.
-Some diagrams need to be updated.
 * "Apply communication between components using a notification system (app, email or messaging)."